-- thread\count (optional) Specify the number of worker threads for copying blocks from the database server to the BART backup catalog when the BACKUP subcommand is invoked for incremental backups; the default thread count value is 1.
-The same parameter applies to full backups where the worker threads copy data files from the database server to the BART backup catalog. - If parallel backup is run with $\mathbb N$ number of worker threads, then it will initiate $\mathbb N+1$ concurrent connections with the server. - thread count will not be effective if the backup is taken on a standby server. - The same set of processes are used for the compression operation when taking full backups in order to provide parallel, compressed backups when the BACKUP subcommand is specified with the -z or -c options.
+- <thread_count> (optional) Specify the number of worker threads for copying blocks (for incremental backups) or data files (for full backup) from the database server to the archive_path when the BACKUP subcommand is invoked.
+The default thread count value is 1. - If parallel backup is run with $\mathbb N$ number of worker threads, then it will initiate $\mathbb N+1$ concurrent connections with the server. - <thread_count> will not be effective if the backup is taken on a standby server. - The same set of processes are used for the compression operation when taking full backups in order to provide parallel, compressed backups when the BACKUP subcommand is specified with the -z or -c options.